 Federation University is working with key organisations in Ballarat and the Central Highlands on a regional family violence initiative, culminating in the development of a regional family violence spatial data portal.

-Funded by the RE Ross Trust, the project will enable development of a portal for improving the way local family violence data is collected, shared and analysed amongst social and health services providers across the central highlands region.
-The project will engage agencies working in the area of family violence including primary prevention, first responders, treatment and recovery staff from organisations spanning social support services, health services, legal and educational organisations.
+Funded by the RE Ross Trust, the project will enable development of a portal for improving the way local family violence data is collected, shared, and analysed amongst social and health services providers across the central highlands region.
+The project will engage agencies working around family violence including primary prevention, first responders, treatment and recovery staff from organisations spanning social support services, health services, legal and educational organisations.

 The Central Highlands Integrated Family Violence Committee, established in 2006 through the State Government’s reforms of the family violence service sector, brings a diverse membership comprising thirteen regional health and social services agencies.

-The Data Press Project is distributed across three stages from partnership development to establishing the spatial data portal in 2019 (Phase One) and the implementation of data linkages for the portal (Phase Two).
+The Data Press Project is distributed across three stages from partnership development to establishing the spatial data portal in 2019 (phase 1) and the implementation of data linkages for the portal (phase 2).

 Specialised technical infrastructure will be deployed to federate data from disparate sources into a single web portal, making data discoverable and can be used to guide planning, service coordination and client centred approaches.